Yes. TED is a nonprofit devoted to spreading ideas, usually in the form of short, powerful talks.

 Every kid needs a champion.
 Kids learn from the people they like!
 Much like you and I. If I don’t like you, I am probably not going to listen as much as I would with someone I like / respect.
 How warm are you to the players, how much care do you show?
 Do you ask them about life beyond practice / school / friends / other sports?
 Personal attention at each practice – can you coach each individual or give each player some positive feedback?
 These are simple steps you can take to be the champion for each player will not only help them feel comfortable and accepted, but can go a long way to encouraging them to be life long players of the game due to the champion they had when they were younger.

+Kids can teach adults too.
+Adults can learn a lot from kids, if they just ask.
+Hence the question of how involved are your players?
+At practice, do you ask them about the game?
+What do they think they did good?
+Do you then ask them what they should practice?
 Most of you are parents first and no doubt have the ability to manipulate a conversation toward what your practice plan is, anyway, but allowing your players to give feedback may also help you understand what they see and how they feel.
 This could change your perspective on the game or practice, but either way it should help remind you that it is about the players.

-Week 7 – Give them control.
+Tinkering school in Action.
 Much along the lines from last week, we ask if you can give the players control.
 No, you don’t have to give them the cones, goals, balls, and let them run wild.
 You could and that would be amazing (if you do, send pictures and video to firstname.lastname@example.org), however you can simply apply the SSG’s from the GOTW plans to put the players in challenging situations in which they can figure out the solutions.
 The long lasting effect of an individual successfully problem solving far outweigh the results of success from being told what to do.